 Those events had become my life.
 That was a situation I didn’t want to continue.
 However, what happens when an immensely powerful animal doesn’t get its regular meal supply.
 It complains and does it loudly and with force.
 If it misses a day, it can become very, very demanding.

 First, I acknowledged that life events cannot be changed and that they may follow me around until I am no longer here.
 They will always have influence.
 Now I had solutions; I had to focus my attention back on living.
 Enjoy each day and the time.
 What I was looking for was a reduction in their influence as well as ongoing healing.

-I also had to recognise that the “black dog” could become more present, more intense and demanding until its strength and focus had started to shift.
-My white dog parts of my life were not familiar with regular food – I would be walking into unfamiliar territory.
-That, too, maybe uncomfortable at first; I might even feel a little guilty.
+I also had to realise that the “black dog” could become more present, more intense and demanding until its strength and focus had started to shift.
+My white dog parts of my life was not familiar with regular food – I would be walking into unfamiliar territory.
+That, too, may be uncomfortable at first; I might even feel a little guilty.

 This is not only an internal matter but external.
-In some areas of life people are use to us being a certain way, treating us and see us respond a certain way; often not healthy patterns.
-The so called co-dependent relationships.
-They too will response in similar ways to our internal black dog.
+In some areas of life, people are used to us being a certain way, treating us and seeing us respond a certain way, often not in healthy patterns.
+The so – called co-dependent relationships.
+They, too, will respond in similar ways to our internal black dog.